mockery/mockery/README.markdown

 variable, $baz.

 Mockery 0.7+ handles references correctly for all methods where it can analyse the parameter (using Reflection) to see if it is passed by reference.
+To mock how a reference is manipulated by the class method, you can use a closure argument matcher to manipulate it, i.e. \Mockery::on() - see Argument Validation section above.

 There is an exception for internal PHP classes where Mockery cannot analyse method parameters using Reflection (a limitation in PHP).
 To work around this,